The 2023-24 ecomaine School Recycling & Compost Grant Cycle has closed. Please check back in Spring 2024 for the 2024-25 round.

 (2) Ease of project replication

-- Boys & Girls Club of Southern Maine (South Portland), for a composting program
+- Boys & Girls Club of Southern Maine, Portland Clubhouse: To establish a composting program in the Portland Clubhouse